 Content: Select the information you want to see at the current box.

 The right side of the dialogue always gives the overview on the composed set.
 When composing at the PC you can use the mouse to select the individual boxes right from the overview.

 See Section 11 for a description of the InfoBox types and their meanings.

 To change a set press on one of the InfoBoxes labeled with it's current content.
 The InfoBoxes are numbered; the location of the InfoBoxes depends on the screen layout.
 The tables below shows the InfoBox enumeration scheme for the landscape and portait screen layout.

+1 7

+2 8

+3 9

+4 10

+5 11

+6 12

+1 2 3 4

+5 6 7 8

 12.23 Setup / Logger

 The internal software logger has adjustable time steps, separate for cruise and circling modes.
 Typically the circling time step is set to a smaller value than cruise in order to give good quality flight logs for replay purposes.

+Time step cruise: This is the time interval between logged points when not circling.

-Time step cruise\: This is the time interval between logged points when not circling takeoff and landing respectively.
+Time step circling: This is the time interval between logged points when circling.
+Auto logger: Enables the automatic starting and stopping of the logger on takeoff and landing respectively.
 Disable when flying paragliders to prevent the low ground speeds from triggering the automatic logger.